 I am a Research Assistant Professor at the Virginia Modeling, Analysis and Simulation Center at Old Dominion University.
 My research takes place in the Storymodelers Lab at VMASC.
 I am also an adjunct lecturer in the ODU Women’s Studies Department and Graduate Program in International Studies, teaching undergraduate and graduate courses in Research Methodologies and Refugee Studies.
 At VMASC, my research centers on modeling Migration, Mobility, & Political Dynamics.

-In the area of Forced Migration and Refugee Studies, I am working to build simulations that explore the political and social dynamics that contribute to protracted refugee situations, where refugees remain displaced for more than five years–often more than 20–and social instability among host populations.
-This research builds off of fieldwork conducted in Kiziba Refugee Camp in Rwanda during my dissertation and research in Lesvos, Greece; Lima, Peru; and Cucuta, Colombia, as well as experience volunteering at a refugee skills training center in Cape Town, South Africa during my doctoral studies.
+In the area of Forced Migration and Refugee Studies, I am working to build simulations that explore the political and social dynamics that contribute to protracted refugee situations where refugees remain displaced for more than five years–often more than 20–and social instability among host populations.
+This research builds off of fieldwork I conducted in Kiziba Refugee Camp in Rwanda during my dissertation and research in Lesvos, Greece; Lima, Peru; and Cucuta, Colombia, as well as experience volunteering at a refugee skills training center in Cape Town, South Africa during my doctoral studies.

 In my spare time, I am a beekeeper, gardener, and chicken-keeper.
 I play flute for local bands and symphony-orchestras whenever the opportunity arises.
 I welcome opportunities to connect with others interested in forced migration or immigration issues.